AwesomeDog/obsidian-awesome-flashcard/README.md

 - One-way synchronization from your Obsidian notes to Anki, and not vice versa.
 Auto adds new, removes deleted and updates obsolete flashcards
 - Does not affect your own flashcards (which are not from your Obsidian notes)
+- Stores no private data on your notes.

 The synchronization is designed as follows:

 - Flashcard's deck name and front text are combined to get a unique hash
 - Each flashcard from Obsidian is tagged with the hash to tell from your own flashcards
-- When scanning vault, it will diff flashcards in Obsidian and Anki based on unique hash, create decks and CRUD flashcards accordingly
+- When scanning vault, it will diff flashcards in Obsidian (computed dynamically) and Anki based on unique hash, create decks and CRUD flashcards accordingly